The world's best boutique hotels of 2017

 "The Caribbean's had a rough couple of months," said Janus Kamradt, villa manager at Over Yonder Cay as he collected the award for Best Private Villa.

-The representative from Serras Hotel -- winner of Best City Hotel -- was more direct:
+Jordi Serras from Serras Hotel -- winner of Best City Hotel -- was more direct:

 "Barcelona wants you all!"